ReconNinja117/SMAAck/README.md

 <img width="1504" height="1272" alt="Spo3 before" src="https://github.com/user-attachments/assets/ea91a3b5-2d4e-4c2c-a1e8-002743f1fcb9" />
 <img width="1504" height="1272" alt="Spo3 after" src="https://github.com/user-attachments/assets/18def58f-352c-4b9c-a6da-2c4088beeb35" />

-## Supported formats
+## Supported input formats

-PNG, JPG, WEBP, etc.
+PNG, JPG, WEBP, BMP

 ## Requirements

-Windows 10/11

-## License

-[whatever license you choose]
+Requires a GPU with a graphics API supported by wgpu.
+Tested on Windows 10.

 This is a small personal utility rather than a polished, professional software project.
 It was created to solve a specific problem with preexisting images, and intentionally has no GUI or settings to be as simple as possible.
-You are free to redistribute and modify this software as you see fit.